Alex Gordon: Move to outfield: 2010–2013

 Following a broken thumb suffered in Spring Training, Gordon began the 2010 season on a minor league rehab assignment with Class-A Advanced Wilmington.
 Gordon was activated from the disabled list on April 17.
 He was demoted to the minor leagues in May, where he played left field.
 Gordon had been hitting .194 before his demotion, and many considered this demotion to indicate that Gordon was running out of chances with the Royals.
 Rusty Kuntz, a coach in the Royals' organization stated that "If he can catch a fly ball in this mess, he’s going to be OK."
 While playing for Omaha, Gordon was named to the Pacific Coast League's All-Star team.

-Gordon was recalled from Triple-A on July 23, 2010, to take the place of David DeJesus in the Royals' outfield; DeJesus had been placed on the disabled list with a right thumb sprain.
+Gordon was recalled from Triple-A on July 23, to replace David DeJesus in the Royals' outfield; DeJesus had been placed on the disabled list with a right thumb sprain.
 On July 30, Gordon hit his first career walk-off home run in a game against the Baltimore Orioles.
 Gordon hit .264 in the month of August, but then slumped to a .177 batting average during September.
 Gordon finished the 2010 season with a .215 and eight home runs, having appeared in only 74 games for the Royals.

-In Spring Training in 2011, he led the major leagues in RBIs, with 23.
+In Spring Training in 2011, Gordon led the major leagues in RBIs, with 23.
 2011 would be a breakout season for Gordon, as his success during Spring Training carried over into the regular season.
-He and would string together a 19-game hitting streak during much of the month of April and hit more doubles than any player for the Royals had since 2007; his 45 doubles was tied for sixth in the major leagues.
+He would string together a 19-game hitting streak during much of the month of April and hit more doubles than any player for the Royals had since 2007; his 45 doubles was tied for sixth in the major leagues.
 Gordon was selected as an American League finalist for the 2011 All-Star Final Vote, but Paul Konerko was elected.
 Gordon played in over 150 games in the season, which was the most games he had played in at the major league level since his rookie year.
 Gordon set career highs in batting average (.303), runs scored (101), stolen bases (17), and home runs (23).
 Defensively, he led all major league outfielders in assists, with 20 and won his first American League Gold Glove Award.
 Gordon's 20 outfield assists also set a Royals franchise record.